felipe-vrgs/QuadMat/README.md

 * Plot of X,Y,Z axis values, angles (ϕ, θ, ψ) and input control variation.
 * Simulink blocks for the model (needs improving).
 * PID optmized by GA on the **height** and **atitude** loops.

-## TODO
+* CM extraction.

-* Develop CACM method.
+* Beggining of CACM implementation.
-* Get the lookup table for the controled height loop.